dbrizard/GSA-car-crash/NOTES.md

 ## 25/09/2024
 Number of interesting functions in `UQTestFuns` is limited if I only want uniform distribution inputs.
 16 GSA related functions.

+## 29/04/2025
+OT was updated from 1.19 to 1.24 for metamodel validation (following SAMO 2025 conversation).

+**WARNING** I think bootstrap of Sobol indices was broken with the update.

+* [ ] try PCE metamodel with 1000 QMC samples (should be better than LHS!)
+  + use LowDiscrepancyExperiment (suite de Sobol)
+* [ ] try Morris analysis with Openturns (otmorris)